eamodeorubio/explore-the-todo-list-app/README.md

 To build this project follow these steps:

 1. If not on your system, [install Node.js](http://nodejs.org/#download)
-2. If you have not yet NPM, don't wait and [install NPM](http://npmjs.org/)
+2. Newer versions of [Node.js](http://nodejs.org/#download) have already installed NPM.
+But if you have not yet NPM, don't wait and [install NPM](http://npmjs.org/).
-3. Install the [uglify-js](https://github.com/mishoo/UglifyJS) package issuing the following command: ``npm install -g uglify-js``
-    Perhaps you need to do a sudo: ``sudo npm install -g uglify-js``
 3. Download this project to your computer
-4. Go to the root folder of the project with the command line
-5. Execute the following command ``node build``.

-The build system is a simple node package "ad hoc" for this project.
-It will run the unit test suite, if there is no errors will compact and minimify all the application libraries.

-If you like to skip the tests, you can run ``node build --skipTests``
+4. Install the [uglify-js](https://github.com/mishoo/UglifyJS) package issuing the following command: ``npm install uglify-js`` from the root of this project.
+5. [Install Jake](https://github.com/mde/jake) if you have not yet installed it.
+6. Execute the following command ``jake`` from the root folder of this project.
+To know all the build options issue ``jake -T``

 Execute
 =======